Azerbaijan fully reclaims lands around Nagorno-Karabakh

 BAKU, Azerbaijan (AP) — Azerbaijan on Tuesday completed reclaiming territory ceded by Armenia under a Russia-brokered peace deal that ended six weeks of fierce fighting over Nagorno-Karabakh.

-Azerbaijani President Ilham Aliyev hailed the restoration of control over the areas as a historic achievement.
+Azerbaijani President Ilham Aliyev hailed the restoration of control over the areas as a “historic victory.”

 “We all lived with one dream and now we fulfilled it,” Aliyev said in an address to the nation.
 “We won a victory on the battlefield and on the political arena, and that victory opens a new era for our country.
 It will be an era of development, security and progress.”